GaryCraft/PlugManX/README.md

 * Dump plugin list with versions to a file.
 * Check if a plugin is up-to-date with dev.bukkit.org
 * Permissions Support - All commands default to OP.
+* Auto-Management - Automatically Download, Install, Update plugins using a Manifest file.

 ## Commands
 | Command | Description |